AdrianM756/Docker-Documentation/Docker-Compose.md

 ```
 <br>

-Or, we if we only want to see containers that are within the docker-compose environment, we can use an alternative command:
+Or, if we only want to see containers that are within the docker-compose environment, we can use an alternative command:
 ```
 docker-compose ps
 ```